How Pharma Tech Industries turned its first major technology transfer into a blueprint for pharmaceutical manufacturing success

 Pharma Tech Industries’ Pharmaceutical Contract Manufacturing Solution

 A full analysis by Pharma Tech Industries’ leadership showed that the fundamental step to set the stage for success was to acquire the entire 260,000-sq.-ft. pharma manufacturing facility.
 After being selected through a competitive bidding process, Pharma Tech Industries was awarded a long-term supply agreement.
-It improved the site’s operating capabilities, built a new ERP system from the ground up, and implemented other key innovations which transformed the operation from an in-house facility for J&J to a world leader in the external manufacturing and packaging of powder products.
+It improved the site’s operating capabilities, built a new ERP system from the ground up, and implemented other key innovations which transformed the operation from an in-house facility for the customer to a world leader in the external manufacturing and packaging of powder products.

 Outcome: A Blueprint for Future CDMO Pharma Success